-This paddle is lightweight and nimble.
-With a long, rectangular blade, users felt that it was easy to manipulate their crafts when paddling, and quick motions were not a problem.
+This paddle is lightweight and nimble, and users felt that it was easy to manipulate their crafts when paddling, and quick motions were not a problem.
 Because of the paddle's 10-degree offset, backstrokes are also easy.
-Unlike other light models like the Super Paddle, which features a light construction but heavy locking mechanism, this model's balance was not thrown off by its locking mechanism.
+Unlike other light models like the iGK Pure Carbon, which features a light construction but heavy locking mechanism, this model's balance was not thrown off by its locking mechanism.

 The Aqua-Bound's blade.

 While not the lightest product in the test, this model weighed in at just 1.3 pounds, which is much lighter than the heavier and less nimble models in the test.